 My name is Juliet Neill-Hall and I am a qualified counsellor and psychotherapist.
 I have more than thirty years’ professional experience in supporting adults, young people, children and families.
 I have worked as a teacher; a school advisor for children with emotional difficulties; managing a parenting charity; training professionals working with families and as the Strategic Lead for Children and Families for a local authority.
 I bring gentleness, empathy and knowledge to my counselling work.

-I have an Advanced Diploma in Psychodynamic Counselling.
-My training was across a diverse range of counselling and psychodynamic theories and ways of practice.
+I have an Advanced Diploma in Integrative Psychotherapeutic Counselling.
+My training was across a diverse range of theories, research and ways of practice.
 This means I use a range of skills and helpful techniques to best address your individual need.